 My other office is my lounge chair with my phone.
 Smartphones are an amazing invention for chronic illness and mama digital creators!

-How I manage my etsy store, pelvis issues and small children:
+How I manage my Etsy store, fibromyalgia, pelvis issues and small children:

 - I work in tiny increments